tory37/coding-challenge/README.md

 Further Improvement
 ===================
 * The biggest thing missing from this solution was a way to create deliveries.
 This was left out as a time constraint, and could be easily implemented in the future.
 The delivery reviews currently have a delivery id, but these do not reference to specific deliveries as they do not exist in the database.
+* The models are unit tested.
+Trouble was had unit testing the controllers, while mocking out mongoose queries.

 Resume
 ======